Create a pool of pre-bootstrapped keys

 echo "INFO: Provisioned client '$CLIENT_NAME' with config, certs and keys in $CONF_DIR"

-Then you need to create a bootstrap key that has auto-accept and a group assignment enabled.
+Then you need to create a bootstrap key that has auto-accept.

 Then run ./qbee-preseed.sh <bootstrap-key>.